knative/docs/docs/serving/services/storage.md

 * The `kubernetes.podspec-persistent-volume-claim` extension controls whether persistent volumes (PVs) can be used with Knative Serving.
 * The `kubernetes.podspec-persistent-volume-write` extension controls whether PVs are available to Knative Serving with the write access.

+> Note that if you have installed Serving via the Knative operator then you need to set the above feature flags at the corresponding Serving CR.

 ## Procedure